awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    echo "Grant arn: $GRANT_ARN"
    ```

-1. Create a test Amazon EKS cluster of desired configurations or run the following commands to use a default configuration\.
+1. Create a test Amazon EKS cluster of desired configurations, or run the following commands to use a default configuration\.

    ```
    aws ec2 create-key-pair --region us-west-2 --key-name eks-key-pair